How often have you noticed roaches in your house and drummed up ways to kill and eliminate them instantly?

-- Usually, these critters are found in places with feces of any kind or leftover food near trash cans in your kitchen or small cracks and crevices in walls and floors.
+- Usually, these critters are found in places with feces or leftover food near trash cans in your kitchen or small cracks and crevices in walls and floors.

 - Then, once the spots are located, place small dots of the gel bait.

-- The gel bait dries up over time, losing its effect; therefore, keep reapplying it for successfully killing the roaches.
+- The gel bait dries up over time, losing its effect; therefore, keeps reapplying to kill the roaches successfully.

-However, the only drawback of it is that, on getting the faintest whiff of boric acid, the cockroaches, instead of eating it, go as far away from possible.
+However, the only drawback of it is that, on getting the faintest whiff of boric acid, the cockroaches, instead of eating it, go as far away as possible.

-That does not kill them; in order to die, they must consume the powder.
+That does not kill them; to die, they must consume the powder.
 And the best way to achieve this is by baking delicious borax baits for roaches.

 How To Use Boric Acid

-First, you will need to eliminate the smell of boric acid to lure roaches into eating it; to achieve that, you need to mix boric acid with raw egg yolk.
+First, you must eliminate the smell of boric acid to lure roaches into eating it; to achieve that, you must mix it with raw egg yolk.

-- Take 50 mg of Boric acid and mix it well with one raw egg yolk.
+- Mix 50 mg of Boric acid well with one raw egg yolk.

 - Once dried, spread these balls in the targeted territories and let the cockroaches snack on them.

-Or you can also leave the powder as it is by sprinkling them all over the desired location like sinks, toilet bowls, places around any water source, and around trash bins.
+Or you can also leave the powder as it is by sprinkling them all over the desired location, like sinks, toilet bowls, places around any water source, and trash bins.